cboettig/ews-review/manuscript.md

 a transtion could occur without any warning [@Barnosky2012; @Scheffer2001;
 @Scheffer2009; @Scheffer2012b], it is by no means the only mechanism.

+*Map out the paper.
+Needs flushing out more -CB*

 Here we review a variety of mechanisms that may lead to rapid (or "catastrophic") regime shifts in ecological systems, as well as mechanisms that generate observations of CSD.
-We illustrate that these phenomena do not overlap in many cases.
-We then discuss the conditions under which CSD and other warning signals may be reliably used, and the supporting evidence neccessary to establish whether they are appropriate to specific contexts.
+We illustrate that not all rapid shifts exhibit CSD, and not all observations of CSD involve rapid shifts.
+The future of early warning signals for regime shifts will depend on being able to develop further (generic) indicators to describe and identify which systems belong where.

 Relationships between Regime Shifts, Bifurcations, and CSD
 ==========================================================

+*Should we drop the Bifurcations circle?
+Would a different third circle be useful? -CB*

 In Figure 1 we illustrate the domains of overlap between three distinct stes of phenomena.
 The first, *rapid regime shifts* are abrupt changes in system